-However, in certain specific scenarios, simple HTML escaping may not be sufficient to handle all cases, and may even lead to new problems.
-At this time,addslashesThe filter comes into play.
+However, in some specific scenarios, simple HTML escaping may not be sufficient to handle all cases, and may even lead to new problems.
+At this point,addslashesThe filter comes into play.
 So, thisaddslashesWhat is the filter used for?
 What role does it play in the AnQiCMS template?

 addslashesFilter: The guardian of predefined characters

-As the name suggests,addslashesThe core function of the filter is to add a backslash before some "predefined characters" in a string.\)。These predefined characters include single quotes'), double quote ()") and the backslash (\)\)。Imagine that you are building a dynamic web page and you need to embed a string containing these special characters into JavaScript code as a variable, or as an HTML attribute value.If these special characters are not handled properly, they may 'escape' from their expected context, leading to grammatical errors, and even introducing security vulnerabilities.
+As the name implies,addslashesThe core function of the filter is to add a backslash before some "predefined characters" in a string\These predefined characters mainly include single quotes ('Punctuation marks (and) quotation marks (") and backslash (\Imagine that you are building a dynamic web page and need to embed a string containing these special characters as a variable in JavaScript code or as an HTML attribute value.If these special characters are not processed, they may 'jump out' of their expected context, causing grammatical errors and even introducing security vulnerabilities.

-For example, a user's nickname isO'ReillyIf you embed it directly into a JavaScript string, it might become something like this:
+For example, a user's nickname isO'ReillyIf you embed it directly into a JavaScript string, it might look like this:

 let userName = 'O'Reilly'; // 这会导致语法错误,因为 'Reilly' 会被解析为额外的代码